anpham6/chrome-docs/source/cloud/azure.rst

 - **npm** i *@pi-r/azure*

-.. note:: The alias "az" can be used in place of "azure" for the **service** property.
+.. tip:: The alias "az" can be used in place of "azure" for the **service** property.

 Storage
 =======